jhu-information-security-institute/infrastructure/networking/UbuntuServerX86-64/infrastructureVm-README.md

   ```
 * Start Ubuntu server DHCP Docker container as described on [dhcpsvr](https://github.com/jhu-information-security-institute/infrastructure/tree/main/networking/dhcpsvr)
 * Start Ubuntu server DNS Docker container as described on [dnssvr](https://github.com/jhu-information-security-institute/infrastructure/tree/main/networking/dnssvr)
-* Use `ip link show` to query the ethernet mac addresses the VMNet1 virtual network adapters on UbuntuX86-64-infrastructure
-* Update `/etc/dhcp/dhcpd.conf` in the dhcpsvr container based on your ethernet mac addresses from above
-* Reload and restart isc-dhcp-server in your dhcpsvr container
 * Shutdown UbuntuServerX86-64-infrastructure and take a snapshot

 # Startup